HMS Antrim (D18): Background

 Antrim first commissioned in 1970 and served her first commission in home and Mediterranean waters.
 In the mid-1970s, the Royal Navy removed 'B' turret and replaced it with four Exocet missile launchers to give her a greater anti-ship capability.

 After installation of the Exocet missiles it was found that the missile could be activated by small arms fire, so armoured plates were fitted to the outer sides of the missiles containers.

 Operational history

 Following trials, she initially operated in British home waters and the Mediterranean, fulfilling standard peacetime duties, including NATO exercises and fleet deployments.
 In 1976 her commission included a visit to Stockholm, where she represented the Royal Navy at the wedding of the King of Sweden.
 By the end of the 1970s, Antrim had settled into a, peacetime role, carrying out patrols, NATO drills and presence missions in home waters.

 Falklands War

-In 1982, she formed part of the Royal Navy task force for service in the Falklands War, commanded by Captain Brian Young, who had previously been a Fleet Air Arm pilot and had seen action in during the Suez Crisis.
+In 1982, she formed part of the Royal Navy task force for service in the Falklands War, commanded by Captain Brian Young, who had previously been a Fleet Air Arm pilot and had seen action during the Suez Crisis.

 Antrim was the flagship of Operation Paraquet, the operation to recover South Georgia and the first step in the eventual recovery of the Islands.